 This article was originally published way back in October, which in internet years is approximately a decade.
-Since then we’ve run a ton of great Stargate articles, including a world exclusive video AMA livestream with co-creator Brad Wright which has brought in a legion of new members who might have no idea that this showcase of John Gajdecki’s photos even existed.
+Since then we’ve run a ton of great Stargate articles, including world exclusive video AMA livestreams with co-creator Brad Wright and star Amanda Tapping, which has brought in a legion of new members who might have no idea that this showcase of John Gajdecki’s photos even existed.
 So guys, this one’s for you!

 It’s only with a little bit of time and perspective can we get the full story.
 And with 25 years, three series and over 300 episodes (so far…), what a perspective, right?

 We caught up with VFX veteran John Gajdecki right at the beginning of lockdown for what turned out to be a mammoth two-hour conversation about his work on Stargate SG-1 and Atlantis.
 In the process of talking to John, we watched him rummage around to find a dusty external hard drive absolutely rammed with unique behind-the-scenes photos which had gone unseen for over a decade.
 We’re excited to present seven of them to you here, along with some incredible memories from The Companion’s exclusive interview with John, more on which is coming very soon.

 (You know why there’s seven right?
 Like, seven chevrons?
 Oh, you got it, don’t mind me.)

 When the team started work on SG-1, MGM opened their archives for the crew and found one or two impressive artefacts from Roland Emmerich’s 1994 movie to hand over.
 “When we started,” recalls John, “one of the things they brought us, and, God, I don’t know how they found it, was one of the original pyramid models from the movie!
 It was amazing.”
 And if you’ve ever wondered how to get a pyramid across a parking lot… they do it Costco style!